mpeinado/pokerLeaderboard/README.md

 ### Setup Poker Leaderboard API
 Run 'npm install' inside /pokerLeaderBoardAPI
+For the app to be able to talk to the database, you need to update the db.js file with credentials to the database.

 ### Run Poker Leaderboard API
 Run 'npm run start' inside /pokerLeaderBoardAPI